ozora-ogino/react-text-morpher/README.md

 ## Contribution

-I'm not a React expert.

-Therefore contribution is more than welcome.
+Contribution is more than welcome.